Binondo, Manila | The Dragon of Times

 But seriously, no one really cares about it anymore.
-Not even the young breeds of Filipinos, many Filipino-Chinese or migrants from the mainland know well its wonderful history.
+Not even the young breeds of Filipinos or many Filipino-Chinese know well its wonderful history.
 It’s now all about cheap finds & good chow.

 Binondo Beyond Hopia, Screws and Lucky Charms.

-Centuries before Spanish galleons sailed to the Pacific, Chinese merchants who came in their lou chuán were already trading precious jars, silk and spices with Filipino natives.
+Centuries before Spanish galleons sailed to the Pacific, Chinese merchants who came in their lou chuán already traded precious jars, silk & spices with Filipino natives.

-When Spain came to the islands, the Chinese were regarded as culturally undesirable.
-And being migrants, their loyalties were undetermined.
-Although seen as politically untrustworthy, the Chinese were economically necessary.
-They were traders, suppliers, builders & artisans whose resources could be used by the colonizers’ mighty plans.
+The Chinese were regarded as culturally undesirable when the Spaniards arrived in the Philippines.
+And being migrants, their loyalties were undetermined too.
+Although seen as politically untrustworthy, the Chinese or mestizos de sangley were economically necessary.
+They were traders, suppliers, builders & artisans whose resources the colonizers’ mighty plans used.

-Cloaked in mutual business interest, they were given permanent residency in Parian, what is now known as Binondo.
-Being superior in size & resources & the fear of creating an uprising, they were strategically contained at a firing range of the canon from Intramuros, the center of Spanish command in the Philippines.
+Cloaked in mutual business interest, the Chinese got permanent residency in Parian, what is now known as Binondo.
+Being superior in size & resources & the fear of creating an uprising, they were strategically contained at a firing range of the canon from Intramuros.

 In 19th century, Binondo began to flourish as the country’s prime economic hub replete with hotels & stylish buildings.
 But World War II flattened all these & have never been the same since.